Property Investment - CPF Housing Loan Rules

 Both frameworks seek to ensure financial prudence as well as prevent overspending by Singaporeans.
 Indirectly, they also help to curb property speculation by preventing over-leveraging of one’s finances.

-The other factor when it comes to purchasing a property is the amount of stamp duties payable.
+Another factor to take into account when purchasing a property is the stamp duties payable.
 As it could add substantially to your investment, be sure to budget for it.
 If you are a foreigner, please take note of the rules on the type of properties that can be purchased.

 If you have further queries on CPF usage and housing loan rules, or if you require any advice on the Singapore property market, please feel to WhatsApp or Email us.